 What Is Next on the anti-firearm agenda?

-I'm sure the television news told you all about the U.N.
+I’m sure the television news told you all about the U.N.
 Small Arms Treaty being passed.
 (See Last Post) No???
-The Rothschild Zionist network at ABC, NBC, CBS, CNN, FOX and MSNBC were busy following the Protocol 12; Control the Press to the point that even newspapers didn't report the event on the last page.
+The Rothschild Zionist network at ABC, NBC, CBS, CNN, FOX and MSNBC were busy following the Protocol 12; Control the Press to the point that even newspapers didn’t report the event on the last page.
 The reason television news and newspapers are not informing the American citizens is to prevent the militias of the several states from forming and beginning to train.
 A very cleaver idea; don’t you think?
 They want to keep you in the dark until it is too late.

 Via Caroline Glick: Cong.
 Michele Bachmann gets it.
 Watch her speech before the Family Research Council’s Values Voters Summit.
 As long as the US has leaders like Bachmann, I continue to have faith that America’s best years are still ahead of it.
 She does America proud.
 May she go from strength to strength.